EQAR/deqar-docs/docs/DEQAR_overview.md

 ### Identifying Entities

+As a rule, entities already in the system should be identified to facilitate linking up.
+In other words:

-As a rule, the *agency responsible for the report must be identified with any submission*.
-An identifier should also be provided for each institution *in the case that a record for the institution already exists in DEQAR.* This allows the system to establish a direct link with the existing record.
+1. The **agency responsible** for the report *must be identified with any submission*.
+2. An identifier should also be provided for each **institution** *in the case that a record for the institution already exists in DEQAR.* This allows the system to establish a direct link with the existing record.
 If the institution record does not exist, data must be provided instead.

-In the case of programmes and reports, agencies are encouraged to provide local identifier.
-We strongly urge agencies to provide their local report identifiers with each new submission of data:
+3. In the case of **programmes** and **reports**, agencies are encouraged to provide local identifiers with each new submission of data in order to facilitate subsequent linking:

     - For programmes, the first time an agency provides information on a programme to DEQAR, a local (or national) identifier can be submitted along with data on the programme; the identifier can later be used by the agency for any report on the same programme.
     - For reports, the agency can provide a local identifier with each new report submitted; the local identifier may be provided for later updates using CSV or JSON and may also help each agency to synchronise its local system with DEQAR.

-In more detail, the identification of each entity works as follows:
+In more detail, the identification of each entity type works as follows:

 - **Agency:** Authentication is required before the submission and update of data and files.
 Thus, the agency responsible for each report can be identified automatically by the system.
 In some cases, an agency may serve as a *proxy agency* for a *creating agency*, submitting and managing data on its behalf (as in the case of umbrella organisations).
 In this case, the creating agency’s unique acronym or DEQAR agency ID (which can be found in DEQAR's administrative interface) must be provided as the source of identification.
 For this reason, identification of the creating agency is required for each object when using CSV and JSON.